 As reported by Turquoise Hill, overall construction of the first phase of the Oyu Tolgoi project (the Southern Oyu open pits) was essentially complete at the end of 2012.
-On November 5, 2012, Turquoise Hill announced that OTLLC had signed a binding power purchase agreement with the Inner Mongolia Power Corporation to supply initial power to the mine.
-Finalization of the power purchase agreement enabled OTLLC to complete commissioning of the ore-processing equipment on December 27, 2012.
 First ore was processed through the concentrator on January 2, 2013 and production of the first copper-gold concentrate followed on January 31, 2013.
 The first shipment of copper concentrate was sent to customers in China on July 9, 2013.
-The necessary approvals from Chinese customs officials to allow those customers to collect purchased concentrate were received in October 14, 2013, Turquoise Hill reported that the concentrator was operating at name-plate capacity of approximately 100,000 tonnes of ore processed per day.
-On March 26, 2014, Turquoise Hill announced that Oyu Tolgoi had produced 76,700 tonnes of copper in concentrates for the year and that it expects to produce between 135,000 and 160,000 tonnes of copper in concentrates and 600,000 to 700,000 ounces of gold in concentrates in 2014.
+On October 14, 2013, Turquoise Hill reported that the concentrator was operating at name-plate capacity of approximately 100,000 tonnes of ore processed per day.
+On October 14, 2014, Turquoise Hill announced that Oyu Tolgoi had produced 98,200 tonnes of copper in concentrate and 311,000 ounces of gold in concentrate during the first nine months of 2014 and is expected to produce between 135,000 and 150,000 tonnes of copper in concentrates and 550,000 to 600,000 ounces of gold in concentrates in 2014.

 As reported by Turquoise Hill, on April 17, 2013, Rio Tinto signed commitment letters with 15 global banks that locked in pricing and terms for long-term project financing for Oyu Tolgoi.
 On July 28, 2013, following receipt of notification from the Government of Mongolia that project financing for the Oyu Tolgoi underground mine would require approval by the Mongolian Parliament, Turquoise Hill announced that funding and all work on the underground development of Oyu Tolgoi would be delayed.
-On August 13, 2013, development was suspended.
-The expiry date for the commitment letters was subsequently extended from the original expiry date of December 12, 2013, to March 31, 2014.
+On August 12, 2013, development of the underground mine, including Lift 1 of the Entrée-OTLLC Joint Venture's Hugo North Extension deposit, was suspended.
+However, Turquoise Hill reported that the feasibility study for expansion of the Oyu Tolgoi mine was ongoing, and expected to be completed in the first half of 2014.